Product Support & Resources

 Preparation Checklist

-2. Unplug the power cord from the wall outlet.
+1. Power down and unplug: Turn off the purifier and disconnect the power cord from the wall outlet.

-Phase 2: Install the New Filters
+Phase 2: Installing New Filters & Proper Orientation

 Important Installation Reminder

-Never operate your Honeywell air purifier with filters still inside their plastic packaging.
+Never operate your Honeywell Air Purifier with filters still inside their plastic packaging.

 The clear plastic bags protect the filters during shipping only.
 Running the purifier with plastic still attached severely restricts airflow, reduces filtration efficiency, and may place unnecessary strain on the fan motor.